 Theories aside, it is known that the monks from the Jerónimos Monastery had financial problems back in the 19th century and so they started to sell the pastéis de nata to the visitors.
 By thay time, Belém was far from the city and was a place which atracted curious who wanted to visit the famous monuments such as the monastery and the tower of Belém.
 The only difference was probably the number of tourists.
 By that time there weren’t big queues, as nowadays, and so they could calmly spend their time in walking and, of course, eating the pastéis.

-At the same time, closed to the monastery there was a sugar factory at the same place which is now the place where pastéis de Belém are sold.
+At the same time, closed to the monastery there was a sugar factory at the same place which is now the same where pastéis de Belém are sold.
 Its owner was a businessman who earn his fortune in Brazil.
 His name was Domingos Rafael Alves.

 But what is the difference between the Pastel de Belém and pastel de nata?